grimreaper/cpython/Doc/howto/unicode.rst

 UTF-8 is one of the most commonly used encodings, and Python often defaults to using it.
-UTF stands for "Unicode Transformation Format", and the '8' means that 8-bit numbers are used in the encoding.
-(There are also a UTF-16 and UTF-32 encodings, but they are less frequently used than UTF-8.)
+UTF stands for "Unicode Transformation Format", and the '8' means that 8-bit values are used in the encoding.
+(There are also UTF-16 and UTF-32 encodings, but they are less frequently used than UTF-8.)
 UTF-8 uses the following rules:

 1. If the code point is < 128, it's represented by the corresponding byte value.